cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

 Web Components is a "batteries included" web framework that allows you to write reusable custom elements.
 In essence, custom elements extend native HTML element functionality.
 Those elements can be easily associated with an HTML page served by any web server (including a [Deno](https://deno.com) web server).

-They can also be used with a web framework like [Deno Fresh](https://fresh.deno.dev).
+They can also be used with a full-stack web framework like [Deno Fresh](https://fresh.deno.dev), but it should be noted that Web Components are a client-side technology.

 Before we talk about Deno and Fresh, you need to be familiar with how Web Components work and how to create and use them.